CarterMcClellan/Machine-Learning-Basics/readme.md

 # A.i.Logrithms
-Architecture, Theory, and Application for Machine Learning (ML), and Deep Learning(DL)
+Architecture, Theory, and Application for Machine Learning (ML), and Deep Learning (DL)

-> "Its cool, but I dont really understand why you named the repo A.i.Logrithms" - Carl Sagan (maybe)
+> "It's cool, but I don't really understand why you named the repo A.i.Logrithms" - Carl Sagan (maybe)